Chlamydia (bacterium): Developmental cycle

 Chlamydia may be found in the form of an elementary body and a reticulate body.
 The elementary body is the nonreplicating infectious particle that is released when infected cells rupture.
 It is responsible for the bacteria's ability to spread from person to person and is analogous to a spore.
 The elementary body may be 0.25 to 0.30 μm in diameter.
 This form is covered by a rigid cell wall (hence the combining form chlamyd- in the genus name).
 The elementary body induces its own endocytosis upon exposure to target cells.
 One phagolysosome usually produces an estimated 100–1000 elementary bodies.

 Chlamydia may also take the form of a reticulate body, which is in fact an intracytoplasmic form, highly involved in the process of replication and growth of these bacteria.
 The reticulate body is slightly larger than the elementary body and may reach up to 0.6 μm in diameter with a minimum of 0.5 μm.
 It does not have a cell wall.
 When stained with iodine, reticulate bodies appear as inclusions in the cell.
 The DNA genome, proteins, and ribosomes are retained in the reticulate body.
 This occurs as a result of the development cycle of the bacteria.
 The reticular body is basically the structure in which the chlamydial genome is transcribed into RNA, proteins are synthesized, and the DNA is replicated.
 The reticulate body divides by binary fission to form particles which, after synthesis of the outer cell wall, develop into new infectious elementary body progeny.
 The fusion lasts about three hours and the incubation period may be up to 21 days.
 After division, the reticulate body transforms back to the elementary form and is released by the cell by exocytosis.

-Studies on the growth cycle of Ch. trachomatis and Ch. psittaci in cell cultures in vitro reveal that the infectious elementary body (EB) develops into a noninfectious reticulate body (RB) within a cytoplasmic vacuole in the infected cell.
+Studies on the growth cycle of C. trachomatis and C. psittaci in cell cultures in vitro reveal that the infectious elementary body (EB) develops into a noninfectious reticulate body (RB) within a cytoplasmic vacuole in the infected cell.
 After the elementary body enters the infected cell, an eclipse phase of 20 hours occurs while the infectious particle develops into a reticulate body.
 The yield of chlamydial elementary bodies is maximal 36 to 50 hours after infection.